InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Abstract

 \section{Abstract}

-Instruction-tuned large language models (LLMs) have shown remarkable generalization capability over multiple tasks in multiple languages.
-Nevertheless, their generalization towards different languages varies especially to underrepresented languages or even to unseen languages.
-Prior works on adapting new languages to LLMs find that naively adapting new languages to instruction-tuned LLMs will result in catastrophic forgetting, which in turn causes the loss of multitasking ability in these LLMs.
-To tackle this, we propose the Instruct-Align a.k.a (IA)$^1$ framework, which enables instruction-tuned LLMs to learn cross-lingual alignment between unseen and previously learned languages via alignment-based cross-lingual instruction-tuning.
-Our preliminary result on BLOOMZ-560M shows that (IA)$^1$ is able to learn a new language effectively with only a limited amount of parallel data and at the same time prevent catastrophic forgetting by applying continual instruction-tuning through experience replay.
-Our work contributes to the progression of language adaptation methods for instruction-tuned LLMs and opens up the possibility of adapting underrepresented low-resource languages into existing instruction-tuned LLMs.
-Our code will be publicly released upon acceptance.
+Large language models (LLMs) that are tuned with instructions have demonstrated remarkable capabilities in various tasks and languages.
+However, their ability to generalize to underrepresented languages is limited due to the scarcity of available data.
+Additionally, directly adapting new languages to instruction-tuned LLMs can result in catastrophic forgetting, which leads to the loss of multitasking ability.
+To address this issue, we propose InstructAlign which uses continual crosslingual instruction tuning to enable LLMs to align new unseen languages with previously learned high-resource languages.
+Our results demonstrate the effectiveness of InstructAlign in enabling the model to understand low-resource languages with limited parallel data while preventing catastrophic forgetting.
+Our work contributes to the advancement of language adaptation methods, particularly for adapting instruction-tuned LLMs to underrepresented languages.
+Our code is released on \url{https://github.com/HLTCHKUST/InstructAlign}.